sbrow/nu-ffmpeg/README.md

 - `ffprobe` multiple files at once
 - Use `streams`, `streams video`, and `streams audio` to filter `ffprobe` output
 - get the `dimensions` of a video stream as a record

+- Apply complex filters to a video using standard shell pipes `|` rather than filtergraph syntax.
+- Conditionally apply filters to a video based on the inputs
 - Tab-completion for filter options. i.e. `fps --round<tab>` will yield `zero inf down up near`
-- Apply and parse complex filters to a video (Work In Progress)

 ## Setup